cookiewolf/bi4c8d/content/terminal/ransomwatch-uk.md

 ---
 section: ransomware-terminal
 title: Ransomware attacks on UK-based companies and organisations
-welcome-message: Ransomwatch UK - please type 'explore' to see the latest data breaches of UK-based companies and organisations
+welcome-message: Type 'explore' to see the latest data breaches of UK-based companies and organisations
 prompt: Prompt
 commands:
   - name: explore